Run OCR

 - Exoscale CLI (

-exo) installed and configured - An API key with
+exo) installed and configured - an API key with

-Step 1: Create the Model
+export MODEL="lightonai/LightOnOCR-2-1B"Step 1.
+Create the Model

-Download and register the LightOnOCR model in your zone:
+Register the model in your zone:

 exo dedicated-inference deployment create ocr \

---model-name lightonai/LightOnOCR-2-1B \
+--model-name "$MODEL" \

 --gpu-type gpua5000 \